Pragmassin/BMS/README.md

 ## Reporting Issues

+### For Template :
-We use GitHub Issues as the official bug tracker for the Material Dashboard.
-Here are some advices for our users that want to report an issue:
+Creative Tim uses GitHub Issues as the official bug tracker for the Material Dashboard.
+Here are some advices for users that want to report an issue:

 1. Make sure that you are using the latest version of the Material Dashboard.
 Check the CHANGELOG from your dashboard on our [website](https://www.creative-tim.com/).
 2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
 3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

 ## Technical Support or Questions

-If you have questions or need help integrating the Template please [contact us](https://www.creative-tim.com/contact-us) instead of opening an issue.
+If you have questions or need help integrating the Template please [contact](https://www.creative-tim.com/contact-us)